MikeKurzewski/crm-management-app/README.md

 * Add CRM tables (e.g., `leads`) with org_id, created_by, timestamps, RLS
 * Webhooks / background jobs via Route Handlers or edge functions
 * Role variants (viewer, billing_admin) or per-feature permissions

 ---

+## Test Plan

+- Auth works; `/app` redirects to `/app/<firstOrgId>` when user has orgs.
+- If no orgs, user sees a clear empty state and can create an organization.
+- Sidebar shows Org Switcher (multiple orgs) or a disabled single org, with aria-label for accessibility.
+- Sidebar shows profile avatar/name and Edit profile button → `/app/profile`.
+- "My Organisation" nav goes to `/app/[orgId]/org`:
+  - Members see read-only org details and the Members table.
+  - Admins see Org edit form, Invite form (with role select), Members table (with role management), and Pending Invites.
+- All forms (OrgForm, EditProfileForm, InviteMemberForm) show loading states, error toasts, and are accessible (tabbable, submit on enter).
+- Members table allows admins to change roles, blocks last admin demotion, and persists changes to the backend.
+- Pending invites appear with a Copy link action; once accepted, they disappear on refresh.
+- All server code awaits createClient(); dynamic route pages await params where required.
+- No dynamic imports with ssr: false in Server Components; all Client Components are statically imported.
+- No function props are passed from Server → Client components; only serializable data is passed.
+- No usage of eslint-plugin-tailwindcss.
+Tailwind v4 UI renders correctly.
+- No obvious placeholders remain; all UI is production-lean.

+---